What We Do

 Spirit Bear and Friends

-• Over 15 new schools and community members were joined by a Reconciliation Ambearrister.
+• Ten Reconciliation Ambearristers found new homes in schools and community centers across Canada, with some going as far as elementary schools in Sweden!
 Each hosted bear accompanies the group as they learn about and promote the Truth and Reconciliation Commission Calls to Action.

 Big Win for the Kids

-• The Canadian Human Rights Tribunal has issued 23 procedural and noncompliance orders since the 2016 landmark ruling, three of which were issued in 2021-2022.
+• The Canadian Human Rights Tribunal has issued 28 noncompliance and procedural orders since the 2016 landmark ruling, one of which was issued this past year.

 Making New Friends

-• We completed over 120 virtual and in-person, COVID-safe events in 10 provinces and four countries!
+• We completed over 95 virtual and in-person presentations in 10 provinces and four countries!

 • We published four newsletters featuring over 35 articles.
 We distributed newsletters to over 250 First Nations Child and Family Service Agencies, Caring Society members, and educators.